At Reculver, our science teaching aims to

-The overview document at the bottom of this page shows the range of coverage and questioning the children will experience through their time at Reculver.
+The overview document at the bottom of this page shows the range of coverage of knowledge, skills and working scientifically objectives the children will experience through their time at Reculver.

 Children are given the opportunity to investigate and answer scientific questions using a range of data, which may be obtained through practical experiences.
 They will participate in investigations, both directed and self-planned, and will be given the chance to present their results in many different ways.